j3-signalroom/iac-snowflake-service_user-rsa_key_pairs_rotation-tf_module/README.md

     git clone https://github.com/j3-signalroom/iac-snowflake-service_user-rsa_key_pairs_rotation-tf_module.git
     ```

-3. Update the cloned Terraform module's [main.tf](main.tf) by following these steps:

-    a.
-Locate the `terraform.cloud` block and replace **`signalroom`** with your [Terraform Cloud Organization Name](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/organizations).

-    b.
-In the `terraform.cloud.workspaces` block, replace **`iac-snowflake-service-user-rsa-key-pairs-rotation-tf-module-workspace`** with your [Terraform Cloud Organization's Workspaces Name](https://developer.hashicorp.com/terraform/cloud-docs/workspaces).

-4. Deploy your Terraform module to GitHub by following these steps:
+3. Deploy your Terraform module to GitHub by following these steps:

 	a. **Commit your module:**  Ensure all changes to your Terraform module are committed to your local Git repository.